American Airlines baggage fees and fare rules

 Checked baggage fees

 See also the checked baggage fee reference.
-For a side-by-side baseline comparison, review United Airlines, Delta Air Lines, Alaska Airlines.
+For a side-by-side baseline comparison, review United Airlines, Delta Air Lines, Alaska Airlines, Southwest Airlines.

-This site's current verified card dataset includes American Airlines co-branded cards with a published first checked bag benefit on domestic American itineraries.
-For the tracked card families, traveler counts, and booking limits, see the airline credit card baggage benefit reference.
+This site currently includes American Airlines co-branded cards with a published first checked bag benefit on domestic American itineraries.
+For the card families, traveler counts, and booking limits, see the airline credit card baggage benefit reference.

 Applies toRegion / routeAmountTimingConditionsSource